-OpenTripPlanner consists of two components an API and a web application which interfaces the API using RESTful services.
+OpenTripPlanner consists of two components an API and a web application which interfaces the API using REST-ful services.
 The API loads the traffic network graph, and calculates the routes.
 The web application provides an interactive browser based user interface with a map view.
-A user of the trip planner can form a trip request by selecting a start and a target location on the map.
+A user of the trip planner can form a trip request by selecting a start and a target location on the map, see Figure 3 for a Screenshot of the user interface.
+Besides the web application there exist OpenTripPlanner user interfaces for mobile devices.
+The variety of existing user interfaces stresses the sustainability of our decision for OpenTripPlanner.